-Generous God, Generous People 2 Corinthians 9:6-15
+Generous God Makes Generous People 2 Corinthians 9:6-15

-Prayer: Father, we read the Scripture when we gather Sunday, and talk about it, because we want to hear from you, and listen to you.
+Prayer: Father, we read the Scripture when we gather on Sunday, and talk about it, because we want to hear from you, and listen to you.
 We know the Bible is your words to us.
-What we really want is you.
-So may your words be spoken, in the way that you would say them.
+So may your words be spoken in the way that you would say them.
 May your Holy Spirit give us ears to hear, and minds to understand, and hearts to love you.
 Amen.